jstdoit/fgt_rest_api/README.md

-# FgtRestApi
+# FGT::RestApi

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Welcome to fgt_rest_api!
+In this directory, you'll find the files you need to be able to package up fgt_rest_api into a gem.
 Put your Ruby code in the file `lib/fgt_rest_api`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem

 ## Installation

+### current release

+This gem has not been released yet.
+There is much work to do on documentation and some refactoring as well.

+Checkout the tree from https://github.com/fuegito/fgt_rest_api.git.
+Chdir in the repo-dir and do a "rake build".
+After that, do "gem install pkg/fgt_rest_api-0.0.1.gem".
+Now you can use this gem as described below in 'Usage'.

+### This Part is for later usage (1.0.0)

 Add this line to your application's Gemfile: